liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/08-configuring-widgets/08-configuration-templates.markdown

 You learned how to customize your widgets, export/import data, communicate between widgets, take advantage of different scopes, and save configuration settings.
 You also examined the different uses of social applications like Facebook and Netvibes for your Liferay widgets.
-In all, @product@ gives you an abundance of options to leverage the full capability of your widgets.
+In all, @sharepoint@ gives you an abundance of options to leverage the full capability of your widgets.